 Build your raised bed with wood, stone, bricks, concrete blocks, plastic tubs, metal stock tanks, retaining wall pavers,

 traction sand bags sold in tubes, even straw bales.
-Too busy to design and build?
-Buy a kit.
+Or save time and buy a kit.
 You can find kits made of

 wood, metal, and vinyl (like our

 Metal frames and containers can look great.
 Just be prepared to water more often.
 Expert gardener